shoptether/shoptether/README.md

 **ShopTether**:

 Unlock seamless connectivity for your Shopify store with ShopTether, the open-source integration tool designed for merchants looking to simplify their app ecosystem.
-Whether you want to connect with popular CRMs, email marketing platforms, or accounting tools, ShopTether makes it easy—no extensive coding required!
+Whether you want to connect with popular CRMs, email marketing platforms, or accounting tools, ShopTether makes it easy — no extensive coding required!

 Key Features:
 - **User-Friendly Interface**: Set up and manage integrations effortlessly with our intuitive dashboard.